 Master in European Affairs:

 Since 1992 onward, he has been deeply involved in the management of several prominent French cultural and media institutions.
-He was successively general manager of Opéra de Paris, then chairman and CEO of Radio France Internationale, chairman and CEO of Radio France, the French public radio broadcaster.
-In 2010 he was appointed chairman and CEO of the newly merged "Réunion des Musées Nationaux et du Grand Palais".
+He was successively general manager of Opéra de Paris, then chairman and CEO of Radio France, the French public radio broadcaster.
+In 2010 he was appointed chairman and CEO of the newly merged “Réunion des Musées Nationaux et du Grand Palais”.
 This organization provides services for French public and private museums, in France and elsewhere.
-It runs the historic Grand Palais, which Jean-Paul Cluzel turned into a world class actor in the fields of cultural and creative industry events, specially for art fairs and fashion, and curatorial exhibitions.
+It runs the historic Grand Palais, which Jean-Paul Cluzel turned into a world class actor in the fields of cultural and creative industry events, especially for art fairs, fashion, and curatorial exhibitions.

 Before 1992, Jean-Paul Cluzel, who is Inspecteur Général des Finances, served mostly in the French Treasury department and with the Minister of Foreign Affairs, specializing in European and African Affairs, as well as public auditing.

 Born in 1947 in a family of small shop keepers, Jean-Paul Cluzel was a student of Sciences Po’-Paris (1964-1967) and benefited from a scholarship at the University of Chicago (Department of Political Studies) (1967-1968) before his admission to Ecole Nationale d’Administration (ENA).

 Laurence Bertrand Dorléac, Honorary Member of the Institut Universitaire de France (Academic Institute of France), Professor at Sciences Po in Paris.

 France (Academic Institute of France), Professor at Sciences Po in Paris.